 I like that the inner lining and suede upper are both very comfortable.
 The neoprene-like fabric on the Achilles area on the back of the boot is a nice touch.
 It moves well with my foot and is soft enough that it molds to my ankle.

 Durability with the boots has been pretty good.
 The full protection rand does a good job protecting my foot against roots and rocks.
 The large rubber toe bumper is also effective.
 The upper and laces seem to be rock solid and look new with the exception of the mud and dirt.
 The sole has deep lugs that don’t show any wear even with long miles on the rocky top of the levee.

 My final criteria is usability, or basically, what is the boot best suited for.
 The Salewa Mountain Trainer lives up to its name as a Mountain Trainer.
 The boot has the full rand and toe and heel protection to excel in the mountains and will sluff off technical rocky trails.
 The deep lugs on the sole performed well in muddy slick trails; however, I found that the lugs did not do a good job of shedding mud once they became filled with mud.
 The lugs are wide apart, and as you can see in the picture above smaller rocks can get trapped in between the lugs.

 The stiffness and protection of the boots also make them a good choice for carrying heavy loads.
 I didn’t have any concerns with ankle or foot protection while carrying a 40 pound load and I would be comfortable using them carrying even heavier loads.

 Overall, I am pleased with the Salewa Mountain Trainer and look forward to see how they hold up as I continue to use them.
-Please check back in about a month or so for my final update.

 Thanks to 4alloutdoors.org and Salewa for providing the boots for this review.